iwahle/personal_site/sample_site/travel_posts/2022-04-14-blog_posts.md

 # April 14 2022: Pisa + Riomaggiore
 -------------------------------------------------------------------------------
-I woke up early today and took the trip to Pisa as a first stop before continuing to Cinque Terre.
+I woke up early today and took the train to Pisa as a first stop before continuing to Cinque Terre.
 Obligatory leaning tower picture + the two other beautiful structures right next to the tower that I never knew about: